Catherine Deneuve

 A shot from the movie Belle de Jour

-The costumes designed by her old friend Yves Saint Laurent for her character Séverine contributed to this.
-After this film, fashionistas began wearing black vinyl coats and high-necked black dresses with white collars.
+The costumes her old friend Yves Saint Laurent designed for her character Séverine helped cement this influence.
+The film sparked a fashion trend, with women everywhere copying Séverine's black vinyl coats and high-necked black dresses with white collars.

 Yves Saint Laurent considered Catherine Deneuve his muse